ghernandez345/sensatmapp/README.md

 2. cd into project and install all required dependencies

-`cd sensatmapp && npm i installDeps`
+`cd sensatmapp && npm run installDeps`

 3. start the project